HomeDealsChatCheckupSearch

 Fixed rate tariffs

 These contracts guarantee your energy prices remain constant throughout the agreement period, typically spanning 12-24 months.
-Perfect for budget planning and protection against market volatility.
+Particularly valuable in the current rising market for budget planning and protection against volatility.

 Best for: Households wanting predictable monthly bills